"Follow along by entering the following examples in the Lissp REPL.

 3 2 1)

-(lambda (:)) ;Explicit : still allowed with no params.
+(lambda (:)) ;Explicit : still allowed with nothing.

 (lambda : (print "oops")) ;Thunk resembles Python.